 – money transfer

-Payment can also be made using any combination or multiples of the above methods.
+Payment to Gondwana Tours & Safaris can be made using any combination or multiples of the above methods.

 It is common for us to separate out payment for different individuals within a trip and accept different methods of payment from each, but communication of the relevant information should always take place via the group leader, who remains financially responsible for the whole trip.

-It is the clients responsibility to ensure that they pay the balance of the holiday by the date specified on the invoice.
-If you are unable to do this then it is very important that you contact us and we can advise further.
+It is the responsibility of the Group Leader to ensure that the balance for the holiday is paid by the date specified on the invoice.
+If this is not possible then it is very important that you contact Gondwana Tours & Safaris and we can advise further.
 If you fail to pay the balance by the specified date then we will send a polite reminder to you.
-If you fail to respond to this or any further reasonable attempts to contact you, then regrettably we reserve the right to cancel your holiday without any notice from you and you will lose the deposit paid.
-This is to protect us from increased cancellation charges that we would be liable to pay our suppliers should you cancel after the balance due date has passed.
+If you fail to respond to this reminder or any further reasonable attempts to contact you, then regrettably Gondwana Tours & Safaris reserve the right to cancel your holiday without any notice to you and you will lose the deposit paid.
+This is to protect Gondwana Tours & Safaris from increased cancellation charges that we would be liable to pay our suppliers should you cancel after the balance due date has passed.

 3.4 Obligations during the purchasing process

-The obligations for payment by the group leader mentioned above are based on the assumption that we are able to book the trip as quoted.
-If we are not able to book the trip, usually due to a lack of availability, then all obligations for payment are waived.
+The obligations for payment by the group leader mentioned above are based on the assumption that Gondwana Tours & Safaris is able to book the trip as quoted.
+If Gondwana Tours & Safaris is not able to book the trip, usually due to a lack of availability, then all obligations for payment are waived.
 We do however reserve the right to make small modifications to the trip during the bookings process, whilst the payment obligations on the part of the group leader remain intact.
 Such small modifications are however limited to …

 a.
-The replacement of up to two lodges within a trip by lodges which GTS defines as interchangeable.
+The replacement of up to two lodges within a trip by lodges which Gondwana Tours & Safaris defines as interchangeable.

 b.
 The rearrangement of the order of the lodge nights within a trip.